virgenherrera/quicklaunch-webpack-sass/README.md

 Pre-Installation
 ------------
-you must install git console and nodeJs in order to be able to with this tools
+you must install git console and nodeJs in order to be able to work with this tools

 ### You can get git console [Here!](https://git-scm.com/downloads "Download GIT!")